russelltg/weatherstation/lessons/lesson1.md

 # Lesson 1: Setting up the Arduino IDE and tour of the Arduino [~10 minutes]

-In order to install arduino code onto an arduino, you need the Arduino IDE.
+In order to install arduino code onto an arduino, you need the Arduino IDE (Integrated Development Environment), which allows you to program arduino applications and install them onto arduios.
 Installer packages can be found on the [arduino site](https://www.arduino.cc/en/Main/Software#download).

 Next, plug in the arudino to the computer that the Arduino IDE was installed on.
 Lights should come up on the aruduino, indicating that it has power.